Grapenator/car-damage-ai/README.md

-# 🚗💥 Car Damage AI
+# 🚗💥 Auto Scans AI
 **AI-powered vehicle damage detection from images**

-Car Damage AI is a full-stack web application that lets users upload car photos and instantly receive an **AI-generated damage analysis**.
+Auto Scans AI is a full-stack web application that lets users upload car photos and instantly receive an **AI-generated damage analysis**.
 The system identifies dents, scratches, cracks, bumper impacts, and other common collision damage.
 The frontend is deployed on Vercel with a custom domain, and the backend is powered by FastAPI on Render.

 🔗 **Live App:** https://autoscansai.com